 Also known as: Culture - rectal

-How the test is performed
+How the Test is Performed

 A smear of the swab is placed in culture media to encourage the growth of bacteria and other organisms.
-The laboratory technician watches the culture for growth.
+The culture is watched for growth.

-How to prepare for the test
+How to Prepare for the Test

-How the test will feel
+How the Test will Feel

-Why the test is performed
+Why the Test is Performed

-Normal value ranges may vary slightly among different laboratories.
-Talk to your doctor about the meaning of your specific test results.
+Normal value ranges may vary slightly among different labs.
+Talk to your provider about the meaning of your specific test results.

 There are no risks.